IBM/kafka-streaming-click-analysis/README.md

 * <b>Trending topics.</b> Clickstream can be used to study or report trending topics in real time.
 For a particular time quantum, display top items that gets highest number of user clicks.

 In this journey, we will demonstrate how to detect trending topics on [Wikipedia](https://www.wikipedia.org/) in real-time.
-Apache Kafka is used as a message queue, and the Apache Spark Structured Streaming processing engine is used to perform the analytics.
+Apache Kafka is used as a message queue, and the Apache Spark structured streaming engine is used to perform the analytics.
 This comnbination of is well known for its usability and high throughput, with low-latency characterstics.

 When you complete this journey, you will understand how to: